methods2022/team02/README.md

 -The purpose for these functions is to build graphics and collect learnings from temporal publication trends the current COVID-19 pandemic.

 -These learnings are intended to provide best practices or insight into strategizing for future pandemics.

+-WE SHOULD INCLUDE REQUIRED PACKAGES HERE

+-ADD SEQUENCE OF FILES TO RUN TO PULL, PROCESS, AND VISUALIZE DATA

+-INCLUDE API ERROR WORK AROUNDS

+-

 **- Why does it exist?
 - Frame your project for the potential user.